 BSA Lifeguard provides professional-level training for lifeguards at unit or summer camp swimming activities and is provided locally by qualified instructors who are authorized by the local council.

 BSA Aquatics Instructor prepares adults for leadership roles in year-round aquatics programs and is recommended for a least one member of the council aquatics committee.
-Those with BSA Aquatics Instructor training may serve as aquatics directors at Boy Scout or Cub Scout summer camps.
+Those with BSA Aquatics Instructor training may serve as aquatics directors at Scouts BSA or Cub Scout summer camps.
 The training is available at National Camping Schools.

 Safe Swim Defense and Safety Afloat govern BSA swimming and boating activities.
 Both specify that the activities are supervised by a mature and conscientious adult age 21 or older who: